cornell-brg/pymtl3-mem/BlockingCache/Readme.md

 ##### `M0/M1/M2`: Evict Response
 - Ignore?
 Don't really need to move through the pipeline since nothing changes
 ##### `M0`: Refill Response
-- Deallocate and clear from MSHR and select mux for type, opaque, address, and data
+- Deallocate from MSHR and select mux for type, opaque, address, and data
-- Write to tag array new valid tag
+- Write new valid tag to tag array
 ##### `M1`: Refill Response
 - New cacherequest can come in
 - Write refilled cacheline data to data array